ksenia790/Social_Network/README.md

 <h2 align='center'>Fast start with Docker-compose</h2>
 This instractions assume that you have already installed Docker and Docker Compose.
-In order to get started be sure to clone this project.
+In order to get started be sure to clone this project and edit environ variables in ` core/.env ` for configuring postgres settings

 ## How to get up and running with Docker and Docker-compose
 Once you've cloned the project navigate to the root directory of the project.
 Run the following commands from this directory: